-But B2C Marketing and Markets have different rules, audiences, products and different ways in which your clients will be persuaded to choose your services instead of others’.
+But B2C Marketing and Markets have different rules, audiences, products, and different ways in which your clients will be persuaded to choose your services instead of others’.
 That’s why we’ll guide you through all the options you have to enter the B2B Market with minimal effort!

 Are you aware of the power of communication?
 If you think your products or services are so good they’re gonna sell themselves, well, think again.
 You’re off to a horrible start.
 In order to persuade something that your service is actually that good, you have to tell them first.
 Think about it from your own, individual customer point of view: would you feel comfortable about going to a place that has no online reviews?
-Or, even better, how likely are you to purchase something that has a great deal of negative reviews?
+Or, even better, how likely are you to purchase something that has a lot of negative reviews?
 Not much, right?
 Well, every seller will tell you that their product or service is the greatest that ever existed, but what makes them successful is communication.

 As a matter of fact, the right – although sketchy- communication strategy has the power to sell a non-existent or awful product.
 So you should start investing in it ASAP.

 How do you communicate efficiently?
 If you are working in a shop as a sales assistant it’s relatively easy to help a potential customer make a choice.
 If you are a digital marketer you will have to bring the “affectionate and polite sales assistant persona experience” on a digital level through these channels: